-Since 1932, Biscoff cookies have been Europe’s coffee break favorite.
-Delectably crunchy, with a caramelized flavor, Biscoff cookies are the perfect treat for the timeout that you deserve.
-These crispy European cookies can be enjoyed all by themselves or complemented with a beverage, and are the same delightful cookies that travelers fell in love with from in-flight distribution.
+Since 1932, Lotus Biscoff has been Europe’s favorite cookie with coffee.
+Delectably crunchy, with a unique taste and refined flavor, Lotus Biscoff is perfect for taking the timeout that you deserve.
+Enjoyed by themselves or complemented with a cup of coffee, these European cookies are the same delightful treats that travelers fell in love with in-flight.

 From Europe’s cafés to America’s airplanes

 Our European treats first made their way to America as in-flight treats.
 Starting in the 1980s, Biscoff treats have been paired with mid-air morning coffee in flights throughout the United States.
 Frequent fliers took note of the unique taste and special magic of Biscoff and coffee, and today’s passengers continue to discover Biscoff on major domestic flights throughout the country.

 Just last year, more than 90 million Biscoff Cookies were sampled on domestic flights alone.
 It comes as no surprise that Biscoff is known as “The In-Flight Treat.”